lusis/lua-httpclient/README.md

 ngx.say(d.body)
 ```

 Note the default options for the `ngx_driver` are to use a capture location of `/capture` and for the real url to be passed with an arg name of `url`.
-This can be overridden in the constructor like so:
+This can be overridden like so:

 ```lua
 local hc = require("httpclient").new('httpclient.ngx_driver')